kaseykhanhpham/eucalyptus-hybrid-resequencing/05.analyses/elai/README.md

 ## Run `ELAI`
 ### 100 generations since admixture
+#### MAF = 0.0001
-For MAF = 0.00 and estimated generation time since admixture = 100 (based on discussion with Brad and Rene, re: 40k year chloroplast capture).
-Multiple runs performed and results averaged as per recommendations of the developer; example given below.
+For MAF = 0.0001 and estimated generation time since admixture = 100 (based on discussion with Brad and Rene, re: 40k year chloroplast capture and 400 years per generation).
+Only one run was performed for this combination of parameters.

 ```bash
 # Run on UFRC queue system; see elai_maf00_g100_r1.job for more details.